Why is your Netflix not working? Try these steps

-If Netflix won’t load on your streaming box (Chromecast, Apple TV, or your Smart TV) try loading the service on another device, like your phone or computer.
+If Netflix won’t load on your streaming device (Chromecast, Apple TV, or your Smart TV) try loading the service on another device, like a smartphone or computer.
 If it works OK on one device but not the other, then you’ve narrowed the problem down to the problem device and you can jump to Solution 2.
 If it doesn’t work on any device, keep working through this guide.

 Strategy 3: Check service status

 While it’s rare, even services like Netflix can experience outages.
 Use a website like Down Detector to see if other users near you are experiencing problems using Netflix.
 If many people are, then it’s likely that the problem is with Netflix, not with you.

 Now that you’ve isolated the problem, here’s how to solve it for each of the above.